Joseph M. Martinez Jr.

 Joseph M. Martinez Jr. (June 3, 1928 – December 2, 2009) was an American politician who served as a Republican member for the 88th district of the Florida House of Representatives.

 Biography

 Martinez was born in Miami, Florida.
 He attended Florida State University and the University of Miami.

 In 1967, Martinez was elected as the first representative for the newly established 88th district of the Florida House of Representatives.
-He served until 1970, when he was succeeded by Van B. Poole.
+He served until 1970, when he was succeeded by Van Poole.

 Martinez died on December 2, 2009, at the age of 81.